davidhyongae2/amazon_product_review/ReadME.md

 ## Summary
-1. bias was found in the results with the non-vine group.
+1. Bias was found with the non-vine group.
 2. Possible a pie chart or a bar graph may help with the visualization.